 Visa Trial and Subscription Mandate Explained

 Everybody loves the “free” part of a free trial offer.
 The “trial” part, on the other hand, often gets contentious.
 Subscription-based merchants who entice new customers with trial offers at discounted rates often get enthusiastic signups from curious customers who might balk at committing to a full-price subscription, but when automatic renewals kick in at the regular price many of those same customers forget what they signed up for and proceed directly to their bank to dispute the charge.
-To avoid this all-too-common scenario, Visa is introducing a new mandate regulating free subscriptions and promotional offers.
-What do subscription-based merchants need to know as we draw closer to the April 2020 compliance deadline?
+To avoid this all-too-common scenario, Visa introduced a new mandate in 2020 regulating free subscriptions and promotional offers.
+What do subscription-based merchants need to know to comply with Visa's requirements?

 Visa’s objective is to reduce cardholder frustration and prevent needless disputes by enacting rules that will make it easier for purchasers to understand exactly what they’re signing up for and how they will be billed, and to have an easy, hassle-free path to cancellation if they decide not to continue with the subscription.
 At the same time, Visa is trying to avoid introducing new complications and requirements into the payment ecosystem that would cause friction for customers or place a heavy burden on merchants and payment processors.